jpotter80/jpotter.xyz/src/viz-journal/hr-diagram.md

 </header>

 <p>
 The Hertzsprung-Russell diagram of confirmed exoplanet host stars reveals fascinating insights into the types of stars where we've discovered planets.
-This visualization, created from NASA Exoplanet Archive data through January 2025, plots stellar temperature against luminosity for over 5,800 stars known to host exoplanets, providing a snapshot of where planetary systems are found in our galactic neighborhood.
+This visualization, created from NASA Exoplanet Archive data through January 2025, plots stellar temperature against luminosity for over 1,500 stars known to host exoplanets, providing a snapshot of where planetary systems are found in our galactic neighborhood.
 </p>
 <p>
 The distribution of host stars shows a clear concentration along the main sequence, stretching from hot, luminous B-type stars (log T ≈ 4.5, log L ≈ 3) to cooler, dimmer K and M dwarfs.
 This main sequence clustering reflects both the natural abundance of such stars and the selection effects of our planet-finding techniques.
 The data includes several notable B-type stars at the diagram's upper left, including mu2 Scorpii with a surface temperature of 21,700K and luminosity 3.8 times solar, demonstrating that planets can form and survive around massive, hot stars.
 </p>
 <p>
 Several distinct populations emerge in the data.
 There's a significant population of evolved giants in the upper right region of the diagram, indicating that many planetary systems persist through their host stars' post-main-sequence evolution.
-Of particular interest is the presence of compact objects like DP Leo, a white dwarf with extremely low luminosity (log L ≈ -2.4) but high temperature (13,500K), providing evidence that planets can survive the dramatic stellar evolution process.
+Of particular interest is the presence of compact objects like KOI-55, a subdwarf B-type with a luminosity comparable to our Sun (log L ≈ 1.36), but high temperature (27,730K), providing evidence that planets can survive the dramatic stellar evolution process.
 </p>
 <p>
 The temperature distribution of host stars shows interesting gaps, particularly around log T = 4.0-4.2.
 This may reflect genuine differences in planetary system formation or survival rates around stars of different masses, but could also be influenced by observational biases in our planet-detection methods.
 The relative scarcity of the hottest stars (T > 30,000K) in our sample is likely due to both their natural rarity and the challenges of detecting planets around such bright, massive stars.